Kathleen Redmond is the Founder of the Centre for Character Leadership.

 With a passion for leadership communication and over 25 years of management experience, Kathleen works in the heart of industry.
 From Istanbul to Honolulu, to factories in the southern United States, and to the oil fields of Alberta, Kathleen has worked with leaders to strengthen engagement and results through authentic communication.

 Her first book, Rules of Engagement for Communicating at Work: 5 Strategies for Decreasing Conflict and Increasing Collaboration was published in 2004.
 Her second book, Leadership by Engagement: Leading Through Authentic Character to Attract, Retain and Energize was launched in 2008.

-Her newest publication is the series La Maison du Parc of which the first two books have been released.
-Building a Character Culture for Trust and Results in the Workplace and Communicating in a Character Culture with Tact, Integrity and Courage in the Workplace are now available.
-Book three Coaching in a Character Culture for Purpose, Potential and Performance in the Workplace will be available in early 2018.
+Her newest publication is the series La Maison du Parc - Building a Character Culture for Trust and Results in the Workplace and Communicating in a Character Culture with Tact, Integrity and Courage in the Workplace and the newest release - Coaching in a Character Culture for Purpose, Potential and Performance in the Workplace is now available.

 She has been published in the Globe and Mail, Municipal World and other periodicals.

 In 2016 she was honoured with the Donald Cousens Award by the Character Community Foundation of York Region.
 This award is presented to an individual or organization that has shown sustained support to and advocated for good Character development in our community of York Region.

 Kathleen holds an MA in Adult Education, has served as a master trainer for Development Dimensions International, and is certified to administer Myers-Briggs Type IndicatorTM, True Colors®, Bar-On EQ-i®, Personality DimensionsTM and 360 degree leadership assessments.